SonarSource/sonarqube/README.md

 ### Build and Run Unit Tests

-Execute from project base directory:
+Execute from the project base directory:

     ./gradlew build

 The zip distribution file is generated in `sonar-application/build/distributions/`.
-Unzip it and start server by executing:
+Unzip it and start the server by executing:

-    # on linux
+    # on Linux
     bin/linux-x86-64/sonar.sh start
     # or on MacOS
     bin/macosx-universal-64/sonar.sh start